 The return ride gives you a second chance to enjoy scenic views of the Heritage Valley and surrounding mountains.
 Take the time to ask the conductor questions or just sit back and relax, and you will find yourself in a bygone era.
 The train has a dining car where lunch is served and you can also buy snacks and drinks on board.

-The round trip lasts about three hours including the stop over in Santa Paula.
-Fillmore & Western Railway historical passenger cars are nicely restored and clean but do not have heating or air conditioning.
+The round trip lasts about three hours including the stopover in Santa Paula.
+Fillmore & Western Railway historical passenger cars are nicely restored and clean but do not have a heating or air conditioning.
 Come prepared to bring along a light coat or sweater.

 The Fillmore train gives you a window into the past of Southern California before housing tracts and shopping malls.
 This is what Southern California used to look like.

-On your drive back to the modern day Southern California stop at one of the many produce stands along highway 126 and pick up some fresh oranges to remind you of your trip back in time.
+On your drive back to modern-day Southern California stop at one of the many produce stands along highway 126 and pick up some fresh oranges to remind you of your trip back in time.

 The pace of the Fillmore & Western Railway train trip is relaxing and the time spent travailing with friends and family is a perfect way to spend the day.

 Train excursions run most weekends plus seasonal trains during holidays.
 You can enjoy the only murder mystery dinner train in southern California, climb aboard a romantic wine or dinner excursion, or depart for one of the many seasonal destinations.